Wacom-Developer/sdk-for-multi-display/GETTING-STARTED.md

-## Download the Wacom Ink SDK for documents
+## Download the Wacom Ink SDK for multi-display

 Download the SDK from https://developer.wacom.com/developer-dashboard